krasimir/react-in-patterns/patterns/composition/README.md

 );
 ```

-These two patterns, *children as a function* and *render prop* are probably one of my favorite ones.
+These two patterns, *function as children* and *render prop* are probably one of my favorite ones.
 They provide flexibility and help when we want to reuse code.
 They are also a powerful way to abstract imperative code.
 Let's take the following example:

 ```js
 class DataProvider extends React.Component {